 - California Achievement Test

 - Peabody Achievement Individual Test – Revised Version

 - Woodcock-Johnson Revised Tests of Achievement III

 - Wechsler Individual Achievement Test III (WIAT-III)

-School districts are encouraged to establish written policies on home education, including procedures for submitting the affidavits, PSSA test taking, enrollment procedures for home education students, and participation in curricular and extra-curricular activities.
+School districts are encouraged to establish written policies on home education, including procedures for submitting the affidavits/unsworn declarations, administering PSSA tests, enrollment procedures for home education students, and participation in curricular/cocurricular activities, academic courses and CTE programs.